italia/daf-docs/installation/local/devVM.rst

 =========
 Services
 =========
-Run in the host following command to clone daf project
+In the host, run the following command to clone the DAF project:

 .. code-block:: bash

  > git clone https://github.com/italia/daf.git

-In the case sbt is not found install it:
+In case sbt is not found, install it:

 .. code-block:: bash